Overview

 New opening balance = Previous closing balance + Annual interest credited

 This process repeats for every year of service.
-The EPF Calculator automates all of this and shows year-by-year breakdowns, letting you see exactly how your corpus grows from current balance to maturity.
+The EPF Calculator automates all of it and shows year-by-year breakdowns, so you can see exactly how your corpus grows from current balance to maturity.

 Key Terms